ZhengPeng7/SANet-Keras/README.md

 4. *Patch*: No patch, input the whole image, output the same shape DM.

-5. *Instance normalization*: No IN layers at present, since network with IN layers is very hard to train and IN layers didn't show improvement to the network in my experiments.
+5. *Instance normalization*: _No IN layers_ at present, since network with IN layers is very hard to train and IN layers didn't show improvement to the network in my experiments.

 6. ***Output Zeros***: The density map output may fade to zeros in 95%+ random initialization, I tried the initialization method in the original paper while it didn't work.
 In the past, when this happens, I just restarted the kernel and re-run.
 But now, I tried to train different modules(1-5) separately in the first several epochs to get relatively reasonable weights:

    ![structure_lite](images/network_structure_lite.JPG), and it worked out to greatly decrease the probability of the zero-output-phenomena.
 Any other question, welcome to contact [me](zhengpeng0108@gmail.com).

-7. *Weights*: Got best weights in epoch271(405 epochs in total), and here is the loss records:
+7. *Weights*: Got best weights in 251-th epoch(300 epochs in total), and here is the loss records:

    ![Loss_records](images/loss_records.png)